 What is contributory negligence?

 Reductions to compensation apply if an injured person’s own actions contributed to the accident, such as failure to keep a proper lookout or driving at excessive speed.
-Contributory negligence applies in addition to the statutory reductions outlined below.
+Contributory negligence applies in addition to statutory reductions.

 For example, all drivers are required to drive defensively.
 If the at-fault vehicle in an accident failed to stop at a stop sign, but the driver with right of way had enough time to avoid the accident by slowing down or braking, then that injured driver may be found to have also been negligent and contributed to the accident and their injuries.